FemBoyGamerTechGuy/Faded-Dream-dotfiles/README.md

 # Faded-Dream-dotfiles
-My configuration Simple xorg support configuration made to work with any apps
+My Hyprland configuration Simple xorg support configuration made to work with any apps on hyprland